obin-hero/pick-and-place/README.md

 source baxter_real.sh
 python click2pp.py
 ```
+### make sure
-make sure you are connected with the correct wi-fi network
+1. you are connected with the correct wi-fi network
+2. ROS is installed - if it is not kinetic, you should edit baxter_real.sh
+3. realsense library is installed - `pip install pyrealsense2` may be..?
+- you might need to install librealsense

 #### if you are able to load the saved network